rage/programming-26/data/index.md

 sidebar_priority: 7000
 ---

-**The course starts on January 13th, 2025.**
+**The course starts on January 12th, 2026.**

 This is the course material page for the Introduction to Programming course (BSCS1001, 5 ECTS) and the Advanced Course in Programming (BSCS1002, 5 ECTS) from the Department of Computer Science at the University of Helsinki.

-To pass either of the two courses you are expected to complete programming exercises and take part in an exam.
+To pass either of the two courses, you are expected to complete programming exercises and take part in an exam.
 Please see the [Grading and exams](/grading-and-exams) page for more details.

 The Introduction to Programming course consists of parts 1 through 7 in the material, and the Advanced Course in Programming consists of parts 8 through 14.

-**NB:** It is **no longer possible** to directly apply for a right to study at the University of Helsinki through these courses.
-If you are interested in studying at the University of Helsinki, please have a look at the [admissions website](https://www.helsinki.fi/en/admissions-and-education).

 ## Support channels on the course